risabsank/self-healing-architecture/README.md

 blocked
 ```

-This phase makes the project auditable.
+This capability makes the system auditable.
 A user should be able to inspect exactly what the runtime saw, what it decided, what it did, and whether the action worked.

-### Phase 4: Guarded Remediation Runtime
+### Guarded Remediation Runtime

 Build the safety layer that makes autonomous repair credible.